-Pilot Phase I/II Investigational Study to Assess the Efficacy and Safety of Recombinant Hyaluronidase (rHUPH20) in the Treatment of Secondary Lymphedema Resulting From Local Management of Malignancy
+Pilot Phase 1-2 Investigational Study to Assess the Efficacy and Safety of Recombinant Hyaluronidase (rHUPH20) in the Treatment of Secondary Lymphedema Resulting From Local Management of Malignancy

-This pilot phase I/II trial studies the side effects and the best dose of recombinant human hyaluronidase and to see how well it works in treating lymphedema in patients with cancer.
-Recombinant human hyaluronidase may reduce limb edema size in patients with lymphedema.
+This phase 1-2 trial studies the side effects and the best dose of recombinant human hyaluronidase and to see how well it works in treating lymphedema in patients with cancer.
+Recombinant human hyaluronidase (r-hu-hyaluronidase, rHuPH20) may reduce limb edema size in patients with lymphedema.

 - biological : recombinant human hyaluronidase

 Ages Eligible For Study:

 - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 2 - Unilateral upper limb secondary lymphedema - Must have the ability to understand and the willingness to sign a written informed consent document - Must agree to blood serum assessment including, complete blood count (CBC) with differential; comprehensive metabolic panel and serum osmolality at every sanctioned evaluation; additionally physician may require cardiac evaluation with echocardiogram, electrocardiogram, brain natriuretic peptide or urinalysis if deemed appropriate - Must consent to multi-bio-frequency impedance analysis (MFBIA); the details are to be covered in consent - Willing to sign consent for skin biopsies and phlebotomy - Women of child bearing potential must have a documented negative pregnancy test within 2 weeks prior to day 1 of treatment and agree to use a non-hormonal form of birth control during the duration of the trial therapy